projekter/NamedTensor.m/README.md

 # NamedTensor Mathematica package

-Requires at least Mathematica 10.0.
+Requires at least Mathematica 10.0 (drop-in replacements are provided, full native support only from version 11.2 on).

 License: LPPL 1.3c